d3l0ng/cinema/README.md

 # running
+Tested with running inside intellij IDE and using swagger for rest:
-set env variable with run parameters: omdb.token=[token]
+* set env variable with run parameters: omdb.token=[token]

-login in browser on http://localhost:8080/swagger-ui/index.html with e.g.
+* login in browser on http://localhost:8080/swagger-ui/index.html as user
 username: user
 password: user123

+* or as admin:
+username: admin
+password: admin123

 # choices